Pisces (constellation): Deep-sky objects

 This is M74 - the Phantom Galaxy in the constellation Pisces.

 M74 is a loosely wound (type Sc) spiral galaxy in Pisces, found at a distance of 30 million light years (redshift 0.0022).
 It has many clusters of young stars and the associated nebulae, showing extensive regions of star formation.
 It was discovered by Pierre Méchain, a French astronomer, in 1780.
 A type II-P supernova was discovered in the outer regions of M74 by Robert Evans in June 2003; the star that underwent the supernova was later identified as a red supergiant with a mass of 8 solar masses.
 It is the brightest member of the M74 Group.

 NGC 488 is an isolated face-on prototypical spiral galaxy.
 Two supernovae have been observed in the galaxy.

 NGC 520 is a pair of colliding galaxies located 105 million light-years away.

-CL 0024+1654 is a massive galaxy cluster that lenses the galaxy behind it, creating arc-shaped images of the background galaxy.
+CL0024+17 is a massive galaxy cluster that lenses the galaxy behind it, creating arc-shaped images of the background galaxy.
 The cluster is primarily made up of yellow elliptical and spiral galaxies, at a distance of 3.6 billion light-years from Earth (redshift 0.4), half as far away as the background galaxy, which is at a distance of 5.7 billion light-years (redshift 1.67).

-3C 31 is an active galaxy and radio source in Perseus 237 million light-years from Earth (redshift 0.0173).
+3C 31 is an active galaxy and radio source in Pisces.
+It is located 237 million light-years away from Earth (redshift 0.0173).
 Its jets, caused by the supermassive black hole at its center, extend several million light-years in opposing directions, making them some of the largest objects in the universe.